Simon Vindum

 14 reviews1 follower

 Working through this book was tremendously rewarding.
 The book very logically and lucidly explained how proofs work and guides the reader through interesting exercises in logic and useful topics such as set theory and countability.
 This book is excellent preparation for any rigorous math class that contains proofs (as opposed to just calculations and numerical examples).
-This book is very accessible and demands from the student little in the way of prerequisite math knowledge.

 Anthony James